arjjjohnson/DH110-2021F/assignment03/readme.md

 ## Link to data (https://docs.google.com/spreadsheets/d/1j5793NeRDY-G1-TV8zp7av8JNs2BCFk5TbJiFydIrKI/edit#gid=1319739417)

-During the initial analysis, seven primary themes emerged.
+During my initial analysis, six themes seemed salient throughout.
 These were broadly categorized as: informing and communicating with and to parents, supporting families, relationship building, treatment quality, accessibility of care, technical considerations, and lastly new opportunities.

+Unsurprisingly, sharing information between clinician and caretakers is a priority for many, and has been seriously disrupted.

+Relatedly, many are frustrated with the tech.
+What’s being used is insufficient and poorly tuned to the needs of ASD patients.

+On the other side of things however, one contingent of providers have thrived during the pandemic, and communicated resistance to change is the only thing holding them, and their industry back.
+Some have even floated their own ideas to us, such as a behavior and mood tracker, which I’m excited about.

-Regarding our first theme, clinicians emphasized the general difficulty in coordinating care and providing diagnostic and clinical updates to family members.
+- Theme 1: clinicians emphasized the general difficulty in coordinating care and providing diagnostic and clinical updates to family members.
 One particularly interesting suggestion was through the use of behavior and progress trackers for sharing information.
 Next, parents and clinicians discussed the need for additional support for family members, ranging from psychoeducation and help navigating the healthcare ecosystem to emotional and peer support.

-We then examined relationship building.
+- Theme 2: Relationship building.
 Therapeutic alliance not only between patient and clinician, but family and clinician is especially necessary for successful remote sessions.
 Many participants commented more directly on quality of services during the pandemic.
 It came as no surprise that there was marked skepticism of telehealth services as have been conducted over the past year.
 The ADOS, the gold-standard ASD diagnosis assessment, was described by many as impossible in this context.
 While less widespread, many contended that quality ASD treatment requires in-person visits, and that cannot change even as telehealth becomes more popular.

-Echoing research described earlier in this document, many participants discussed accessibility as a core concern, with telehealth exacerbating systemic inequity in mental healthcare.
+- Theme 3: Accessibilty.
+Many participants discussed accessibility as a core concern, with telehealth exacerbating systemic inequity in mental healthcare.
 There is a need to closely consider availability of high speed wireless internet, computing devices, and even space as services evolve.
 Interestingly, one participant discussed how attendance rates have increased since the pandemic and their group’s advent of remote services.

-Crucially, many participants discussed specific technical concerns related to remote services and the pandemic.
+- Theme 4: Technical Concerns.
+Many participants discussed specific technical concerns related to remote services and the pandemic.
 The webcam was a common source of frustration, with patients being difficult to follow or themselves exhibiting a lack of attention.
 Regarding the pandemic specifically, one clinician described the difficulty in reading facial cues when patients were wearing protective masks.
 Conversely, many participants discussed the opportunities brought on by the pandemic and greater adoption of telehealth.
 Participants indicated interest in using tech to better coordinate care for ASD with other providers, as an adjunct to traditional therapy methods, and enhance data collection, among others.

 Further coding of our qualitative data will include organizing challenges and recommendations by relevance during the pandemic, more generally, or both.
 However, as many of our clinician participants indicated their intent to continue remote services at varying levels after the pandemic.
-The market is rife with opportunities related to the expanded and continued use of technology in the field of autism (Dattro, 2021).

 ## Interview transcript / observation notes

+Meeting observation:
+From this meeting, a few notable themes emerged, these included: communication and health literacy, access to care, and crisis planning and response (which may be an ongoing theme of the last year and a half).
+It’s important to mention here because the main take away I had was that the community members are not giving up, and people are still pushing for change and efforts to build and develop a cooperative to connect various communities, especially those that have been the most affected by the pandemic.
+Here I realized these chairs were exhibiting supportive leadership styles, they were taking time to recognize the efforts from the community and those who may believe they are not yet doing enough.
+I found this segment of the meeting to be an interesting reflection of leadership from the participants and community members, which was really the most participatory this meeting has felt.

-Need 1: A way to improve access to screening and care for ASD “Technology makes assessment and treatment more accessible to individuals that travel long distances or cannot schedule a time to drive to a session.
+Need 1: A way to improve access to screening and care “Technology makes assessment and treatment more accessible to individuals that travel long distances or cannot schedule a time to drive to a session.
 It is also more convenient for smaller meetings that would not take much time.
 However, technology is not always available to everyone I treat and it does not always produce treatment and assessment outcomes that are as high of quality.”
 “I know there are a few apps in development to increase access to autism assessment for underserved groups, so I think if may really improve access to assessment.
 I realize it may not be the most high quality assessment; however, it is likely better than the nothing they currently have access to.
 It is hard for many people to engage in therapy virtually so that is an interference.
 In primary care we have found that virtual appointments offer a huge benefit of us being able to see inside their homes and speak with multiple family members.”
 “Technology should (theoretically) expedite some processes, extend access to some care to those with transportation/work/distance barriers, and potentially automate some clinical processes (including screening and delivery of navigation/education).
 Families with limited access to technology may face disparities in access to care if these are the only models available.
 Automated processes that are imperfect may be accepted because they require less human time/effort.”